Laura (on the right) and her theatre group during her semester abroad in Madrid. Photo courtesy of Laura Peracca.

 This article originally appeared on VICE Italy

-Laura Peracca is 61 and has just returned from six months on an Erasmus program in Madrid.
+Laura Peracca is 61 and has just returned from six months on an Erasmus programme in Madrid.
 While there, she became a minor local celebrity for being the oldest Erasmus student Madrid has ever seen.

 What did your children think?